sharovik/devbot/README.md

 ```
 ## Installation

+There is two ways of the DevBot setup

+### Running application from cloned repository folder
 1. Go to [this page](https://github.com/sharovik/devbot) and download the latest version of devbot.
 Or run this command locally:
 ```
 git clone git@github.com:sharovik/devbot.git